 Ifugao Rice Terraces inscribed in the UNESCO World Heritage Site list since 1995.
 Situated west of the Banawe, it is home to numerous rice terraces including Hapao, Bacung, Kinga, Dakkitan and Nunggulunan which are among the most beautiful and well-preserved in the the entire Cordillera.
-The village of Hapao greets everyone who visit Hungduan as it sits in the entrance of the town from Banaue.
-The village is famous for its vast rice fields including Hapao Rice Terraces and Nunggulunan Rice Terraces, both can be seen and accessed from the main road.

 Please follow and like us on facebook!